Jephte Tanga

-Jephte Matuba Tanga (born 16 June 2004) is an English professional footballer who plays as a midfielder for Cray Wanderers on loan from EFL League Two club Leyton Orient.
+Jephte Matuba Tanga (born 16 June 2004) is an English professional footballer who plays as a midfielder for Ebbsfleet United.

 Career

 Tanga made his senior debut for Leyton Orient in the EFL Trophy in the 1–0 win at home to Southampton U21 on 14 September 2021, coming on as a second-half substitute for Callum Reilly.
 He later appeared in the 0–0 draw with Milton Keynes Dons in the same competition, again as a substitute, this time for Tyrese Omotoye.
 Orient lost the match after a penalty shoot-out.

 On 14 January 2022, Leyton Orient confirmed Tanga had gone on loan to Sutton Common Rovers, where he won Rovers' Player of the Month award for February.
 On his return to Orient, he made his league debut as a late substitute for Adam Thompson in the 2–2 draw at Colchester United.

 In June 2022, Tanga signed his first professional contract with Orient, alongside defender Harrison Sodje.
 On 19 August 2022, Tanga signed for Royston Town on a 28-day loan.
 In October 2022, Tanga rejoined Sutton Common Rovers on loan.
 In November 2022, Tanga joined Cray Wanderers on loan.
+Tanga won the players player of the season award at Cray.

+Following the conclusion of the 2023–24 season, Tanga departed Leyton Orient on a free transfer.

+In July 2024, Tanga joined National League side Ebbsfleet United, the club fighting off competition from a number of other sides at the level.